tidy-finance/website/docs/10_introduction.md

   filter(symbol != "DOW") # Exclude the index itself
 ```

-The figure illustrates the time series of downloaded *adjusted* prices for each of the 30 constituents of the Dow Jones Index.
+The resulting file contains 158200 daily observations for in total 29 different corporations.
+The figure below illustrates the time series of downloaded *adjusted* prices for each of the constituents of the Dow Jones index.
 Make sure you understand every single line of code!
 (What are the arguments of `aes()`?
 Which alternative geoms could you use to visualize the time series?
 Hint: if you do not know the answers try to change the code to see what difference your intervention causes).

 ```r